Erin’s Recipe Rundown

 - Beat in the powdered sugar followed by the milk and vanilla.

-- Beat in a little extra powdered sugar or milk if needed, until the glaze is thin enough to drizzle.
+- Beat in a little extra powdered sugar or milk if needed, until the frosting is spreadable.

-- Place the cake on a serving platter and drizzle with the glaze.
+- Place the cake on a serving platter and frost.
+Slice and enjoy!

 Notes